You must’ve seen this one coming.

 Not winter, but this post that’s going to include crap about Denmark again.
-Apologies in advance, but I’m playing out the string on them fancy Danes once more.
-Let’s see if we upper Midwestern and Canadian types can learn something useful, like how to survive winter.
+Apologies in advance, but I’m playing out the string on them fancy Danes once more to help us learn how to survive Minnesota winters.

-- Winter is cold.
+Winter is cold.
 That means it’s uncomfortable.
 You have to put on several layers to avoid shivering, at least until your car warms up.

-- Winter is dangerous.
+Winter is dangerous.
 Icy roads and sidewalks injure people, wreck cars, and keep us indoors.

-Hygge: The Danish Tonic for Winter Survival
+Hygge: The Danish Tonic You Need to Survive Winter

 We’re going to dig a bit deeper into “hygge”.
 I touched on hygge (pronounced “hoo-guh”) briefly in a post from March 2017, as a possible antidote to the many, increasing societal woes here in the States.
 From Wikipedia: